ELIZABETH JACKSON: The Indian city of Kolkata is regarded as the country’s centre of education and higher culture.

 They’re sold to the brothels after being tricked by the traffickers – they offer them jobs and sometimes marriage.

-These women come from the poorest areas of Recharging India.
+These women come from the poorest areas of Online Mobile Recharge.

 Literally tens of thousands of them have found themselves being forced into the sex trade.